telerik/blazor-docs/getting-started/client-blazor.md

 ---
 title: Blazor WebAssembly (Tutorial)
-page_title: First Steps with Blazor WebAssembly Apps and Telerik UI for Blazor
+page_title: First Steps with Blazor WebAssembly Apps
-description: Make your first steps with Telerik UI for Blazor and build an app that hosts the Blazor UI components client-side (by using Blazor WebAssembly, WASM).
+description: Make your first steps with Telerik UI for Blazor client-side by using Blazor WebAssembly (WASM).
+Read more!
 slug: getting-started/client-side
 tags: get,started,first,steps,client
 published: true
 position: 5
 ---

-# First Steps with Client-Side UI for Blazor
+# First Steps with Blazor Client-Side

 This article explains how to get the <a href = "https://www.telerik.com/blazor-ui" target="_blank">Telerik UI for Blazor components</a> in your <a href = "https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server" target="_blank">Blazor WebAssembly app</a> and start using them quickly.
 You will create a new application from scratch, learn how to add the UI for Blazor components to a project, and finally, add a UI component to a view.